loh-tar/KatePlugin-IndexView/index-view/testfile.md

 # The largest heading H1
 ## The second largest heading H2
+Some paragraph

+Some more paragraph

+### The third level heading H3
+Some paragraph

+Some more paragraph

+#### The forth heading H4
+Some paragraph

+Some more paragraph

+##### The fifths heading H5
+Some paragraph

+Some more paragraph

 ###### The smallest heading H6
+Some paragraph

+Some more paragraph

 ####### More sharps than six are not treated as header, therefore is this a
 paragraph, which conforms to Kate's syntax highliter.